Archdiocese of Vienna

 The Archdiocese of Vienna (Archidioecesis Viennensis) is a Latin Church archdiocese of the Catholic Church in Austria.
 It was established as the Diocese of Vienna on 18 January 1469 out of the Diocese of Passau, and elevated to an archdiocese on 1 June 1722.
 The episcopal see is situated in the cathedral of St. Stephen in Vienna.

 The Archdiocese is the metropolitan diocese of three suffragan dioceses: Roman Catholic Diocese of Eisenstadt, of Linz, and of Sankt Pölten.
 These four dioceses together constitute the ecclesiastical province of Vienna, one of only two ecclesiastical provinces of Austria, the other under the Roman Catholic Archdiocese of Salzburg.

-The archepiscopal see is vacant as of 22 January 2025 after the retirement of Cardinal Christoph Schönborn.
+The Archbishop is Josef Grünwidl since 24 January 2026 as the successor of Cardinal Christoph Schönborn.

 History

 At the request of the Emperor Frederick III, the Diocese of Vienna was established by Pope Paul II on 18 January 1469, out of territory taken from the Diocese of Passau.
 It was elevated to an archdiocese on 1 June 1722.

 In 1642, St. Roch's Church was built in Vienna by Ferdinand III in thanks for the preservation of Vienna from the plague.

 Cardinal Joseph Othmar von Rauscher (1853–1875) presided over a provincial synod in the cathedral of S. Stephen in Vienna in October 1858.